Brad Pitt And Kate Hudson: Goldie Hawn Won’t Comment, But What Does Twitter Say?

-Brad Pitt and Kate Hudson are taking over the spotlight from Brad and Angelina, but the rumours of romance probably aren’t true.
+Brad Pitt and Kate Hudson are taking over the spotlight from Brad and Angelina, but the rumors of romance probably aren’t true.
 The two stars are almost definitely attracted to each other, according to the International Business Times, and that attraction is making fans crazy with anticipation that a new Hollywood power couple has arrived.

 Kate Hudson and Brad Pitt..
 YES!!!! #standingovation